 People-Centered Internet is excited to announce the formation of a new Tribal Resource Center (TRC) to support digital opportunities enabled by broadband connectivity to provide high-speed Internet connections on Tribal lands!
-This Project Eagle Feather initiative is supported by a grant from the Internet Society Foundation and partners like George Mason University and the Althea company.
+This initiative is supported by a grant from the Internet Society Foundation and partners like George Mason University and the Althea company.

 Too often, people think of broadband projects only in terms of communications and computers.
-Citizen engagement is at least as important as any technology to develop and sustain effective capabilities.
+Community engagement is at least as important as any technology to develop and sustain effective capabilities.
 This project is special in that it focuses first on people to understand what digital opportunities meet their needs.
 It starts by listening.

 This TRC will provide focused support for Tribal leaders and members seeking to create opportunities through the use of information and communications technologies (ICTs).
 A key lesson of COVID-19 is that a high-speed Internet connection is not just a nice to have feature, but an essential capability for income, health, and learning.
 The TRC will be uniquely suited to understanding and addressing the needs of Tribes by keeping them at the center at all steps of the process.
 It will be run by a Native American director.